mihaigalos/FTPino/README.md

 If you choose to interact with FTPino from a PC, I would reccomend using FTPRush FTP client (http://www.wftpserver.com/download.htm)
 Other clients I've used are FileZilla and FreeCommander, although with those, you can only read from the remote SDCard.

-PC clients interact with FTPino in FTP Active mode.

 In respect to FTPRush, you must configure your client to use a single socket for data.
 In v2.1.8 this can be found under Options -> Transfer -> Single connection mode (must be checked).

 I've had a bittersweet experience trying to validate FTPino with FileZilla.
 Most operations work if one respects the prerequisite of setting a single data socket.
 All except the Store command.